Ask, Listen, Act – Working Together to Inform the Provision of SEND Support for Children after the COVID-19 Pandemic

 - Melissa Gladstone (Alder Hey Children’s Hospital/University of Liverpool)

 - Caireen Sutherland (RNIB)

 - Gareth Morewood (SEND consultant)

 - Kate Oulton (Great Ormond Street Hospital)

-- Diane Garrison (education)
+- Diane Garrison (active citizen and education professional)